Morales1408/Massive-data-management/Executive report - Covid 2019 (México).md

 It is worth to say that the analysis done for this project's purpose was done in the information retrieved from July 16 to July 27 of this year.

 ## Understanding the data <a name="understanding"></a>
-As we have written before, the analysis was done in the data retrieved from July 16 to July 27 of this year, during these days we recollected the information of __4,891,039 people__, but what do we know about them and what can we obtain from it?
+As we have written before, the analysis was done in the data retrieved from July 16 to July 27 of this year.
+But, what do we know about them and what can we obtain from it?
 This is what [Datos Abiertos](https://datos.gob.mx/busca/dataset/informacion-referente-a-casos-covid-19-en-mexico) gave us acces to:

 |Variable name|Type|Description|